Katsevich-Lab/sceptre/README.md

 # References

-Please consider citing the following if you find `sceptre` helpful in your research.
+Please consider starring this repository and citing the following if you find `sceptre` helpful in your research.

 **Methods papers**